reAudioPlayer/one/README.md

 Note: Songs are not streamed directly from spotify, but linked automatically to the best song match on youtube music and streamed from there.

-Note also: "Streaming" refers to caching the song locally via [YT-DLP](https://github.com/yt-dlp/yt-dlp) and playing it from there.
+Note 2: "Streaming" refers to caching the song locally via [YT-DLP](https://github.com/yt-dlp/yt-dlp) and playing it from there.

+Note 3: A spotify account is required to access full functionality.
+If you don't have a spotify account and don't want to create one or don't want to use your account, you can still use the audio player in a restricted mode.
+In restricted mode, you cannot use any spotify functionality, e.g. release radar, playlist import or add spotify songs to your playlists.
+Using a spotify account is thus highly recommended.
+You will be asked to provide a client id and client secret during setup.
+If you want to enter restricted mode, you can by entering "-" in both input fields and pressing "save".

 ## Table of Contents
 - [reAudioPlayer One](#reaudioplayer-one)